-Good interview questions to ask in the job interview include questions about the job itself, the job tasks and responsibilities.
+Good interview questions to ask in the job interview include questions about the job itself, the job tasks and responsibilities and the job description.

 "Could you give me a more detailed job description?"